rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 * If the first invocation of `my_eager_macro!` is expanded first, it should notice that it can't resolve `x!` and have its expansion delayed.
-* When the second invocation of `my_eager_macro!` is expanded, it provides a definition of `x!` that won't change after further expansion.
+* When the second invocation of `my_eager_macro!` is expanded, it provides a definition of `x!` that won't vary after further expansion.
 This should allow the first invocation to be 're-expanded'.
 ```rust
 macro make($name:ident) {